 - Then Create Table dialog Box will appear.

-- Then you have to select the whole range and click on the My table has headers option and press OK.
+- Then you have to select the whole range, then click on the My table has headers option, and press OK.

 - Then Power Query Editor will appear and then you have to just type the formula in E4 as below and press ENTER.